kosmag/flink-cep-examples/article.md

 *  client id (presumably his phone number)
 *  event timestamp
-*  client's pre-paid card balance before the event
+*  client's pre-paid balance before the event
-*  client's pre-paid card balance after the event
+*  client's pre-paid balance after the event

 The company currently sends alert information to those customers, whose balance approaches 0\$.
 The threshold under which alarm will trigger is set at 10\$.
 The company would like to know customers' reactions to the alarm trigger.
 It estimates that if the customer tops up his account within one hour from the alarm trigger, this is the reaction sparked by that alarm.